A Jordan-Chevalley decomposition beyond algebraic groups: Introduction

 where $N$ is a closed connected nilpotent torsion-free group and $P = F H$, where $F < P$ is finite and $H = P^0$ is the product of a semisimple group $S = [H, H]$ by an algebraic torus $T = Z(H)^0$.
 Any other semidirect cofactor of $N$ is a conjugate of $P$. \end{fact}

-This paper discusses the above decomposition for groups definable in an o-minimal structure.
-This class includes, but it is not limited to, finite groups, Nash groups, algebraic groups over an algebraically closed field of characteristic $0$, semialgebraic groups over a real closed field, real or complex elliptic curves, several classes of connected Lie groups such as abelian, triangular, compact, semisimple with finite center and various extensions of the above.\\
+This paper discusses the above decomposition for groups definable in an arbitrary o-minimal structure \M\ (see \Cref{theo:decomposition}, \Cref{theo:Nsplitting} and \Cref{cor:cor-linear}).
+This class includes, but it is not limited to, finite groups, Nash groups, algebraic groups over an algebraically closed field of characteristic $0$, semialgebraic groups over a real closed field, real or complex elliptic curves, several classes of connected Lie groups such as abelian, simply connected triangular, compact, semisimple with finite center and various extensions of the above.
+It is to be noted that many of these Lie groups, including the one presented in \Cref{ex:NcapS-infinite}, cannot be equipped with an algebraic group structure (nor they admit a faithful finite-dimensional representation), and the results of this paper go well beyond the algebraic (or linear) setting.
+However, this paper adds to a considerable volume of work by several authors showing that definable groups in o-minimal structures are very closely related to algebraic groups.
+See, for instance, \cite{BBO19, Berarducci-Mamino, BMO10, me-nilpotent, HPP1, m2, PPSI, PPSII, PPSIII}.

 When $G$ is connected, the Jordan-Chevalley decomposition is a refinement of the \emph{Levi decomposition} $G = RS$ into solvable by semisimple, where \emph{the solvable radical} $R$ is the largest solvable normal connected subgroup of $G$ (corresponding to $N \rtimes T$ in \Cref{fact:real-algebraic}) and $S$ is a \emph{Levi subgroup}, that is, a maximal semisimple subgroup, unique up to conjugation.
-Recall that a (definable) group is called \emph{semisimple} when the trivial subgroup is the only solvable (definably) connected normal (definable) subgroup.
+Recall that a (definable) group $S$ is called \emph{semisimple} when the trivial subgroup is the only abelian (definably) connected normal (definable) subgroup.
+Equivalently, $S$ contains no infinite solvable normal (definably) connected (definable) subgroup (see, for instance Fact 3.1 in \cite{COP}).
 Semisimple (definable) groups are assumed to be (definably) connected.

-In o-minimal structures, every definably connected group $G$ has a largest solvable normal \emph{definably connected} subgroup $R$ (that by analogy we call its solvable radical) and the quotient $G/R$ is a definable semisimple group (see \cite[4.1]{diagram} for the easy proof).
-Not every definable group contains a definable semisimple group $S$ such that $G = RS$ (see, for instance, \Cref{ex:NcapS-infinite} below), but it has been shown in \cite[Theorem 1.1]{CP-Levi} that, when the structure expands a real closed field, then $G$ contains maximal \emph{ind-definable semisimple} subgroups $S$, all conjugate to each other, such that $G = RS$.
-The Levi subgroup $S$ is a central extension of the definable semisimple group $G/R$ by a finitely generated group.
-In Section 5 we discuss possible generalizations of such decomposition to arbitrary o-minimal structures.
+In o-minimal structures, every definably connected group $G$ has a largest solvable normal \emph{definably connected} subgroup $R$ (that by analogy we call its solvable radical) and the quotient $G/R$ is a definable semisimple group (\cite[Remark 4.1]{diagram}).
+But there is not always a \emph{definable semisimple} group $S$ such that $G = RS$.
+The following is a small modification of Example 2.10 in \cite{CPI}.